hodgettsp/ces_data/paper.md

 22    22         ces1965         "ces1965"
 ```

-The function works by constructing a table from three separate vectors, removes the vectors, and then prints the results.
-It does not create any variable that is available in the global environment.
+The `get_cescodes` function works by constructing two vectors, one vector contains the CES survey codes and the other contiaining the assocaited survey argument calls.
+The function then creates dataframes of two vectors using the `data.frame` function from the `base` package and adds an index number column using the `seq` function from the `base` package (R Core Team, 2020).
+The dataframes are then merged into a new dataframe using the `merge` function from the `base` package (R Core Team, 2020) by the index number column.
+Column names in the new dataframe are then renamed using the `rename` function from the `dplyr` package (Wickham et al., 2020) and the vector objects are removed from the RStudio environment.
+The function does not create any variable that is available in the global environment.

 ### get_decon()
 When called, `get_decon()` creates a subset of the CES 2019 online survey under the name `decon` (demographics and economics).
 This is done in the same way that the complete survey datasets are loaded into R. The function calls on a url and temporarily downloads the associated files using the `download.file()` function.
 After unpacking the compressed folder with the `unzip()` function, the file is read into R using the `haven` package.
 20 variables are then selected from the main CES 2019 online survey table using the `select()` function from the `dplyr` package (Wickham et al., 2020) and renamed using the `rename()` function from the same package.
 The data frame values are then converted to factors using the `to_factor()` function from the `labelled()` package (Lamarange, 2020).
 A new variable, consisting of participants' responses to their position on the political spectrum, is then created from two other variables using the `unite()` function from the `tidyr` package (Wickham & Henry, 2020).
 All empty cells are replaced with `NA` values using the `mutate()` function from the `dplyr` package.
 Lastly, the data frame is assigned as a variable available in the global envrionment and the files are removed from the computer using the `unlink()` function.
 A citation for the CES 2019 online survey is also printed to the console.